beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 #import "React/RCTEventEmitter.h"
 ```

-Finally, back to our React Native where we will intercept the event:
+Finally, back to our React Native where we will intercept the event, and log the URL to the console:

 ```js
     <WebView